Home > Parish Council

 The Parish Council depends on local people taking an interest in what happens in their community.
 Whatever their background, local people working as Parish Councillors can bring a wealth of knowledge and community understanding into the local team.
 The Parish Councillors undertake their duties voluntarily, supported by the Parish Clerk.
 If you are interested in being a Councillor or joining one of our working groups please contact any Councillor or the Clerk.

 There are seven Parish Councillors who make up Kersey Parish Council, see below the list of current Kersey Parish Councillors.
-Parish Council elections take place every four years.
+Parish Council elections take place every four years, the next routine election will be in 2027.

 Position